wanizainalabidin/car_sales_regression/README.md

 ```

-As show above, the mtry was pegged at 12.
+As shown above, the mtry was pegged at 12.
 This value is derived through hyperparameter optimisation by running the following code:

 ```
 train(form = price~., data=curb.train, method="rf")